 The panel was dispersing ideas all the way from ACT’s solution Premium Purity to Shores presentation of soft goods sanitized solution such as Sleep Angel.

 Those ideas were followed by virtual directional possibilities that signage and graphic design efforts can bring described by Carl Lesvoix

-This combination of proven visions is just the start of a multitude of ideas that will bring a healthier and more sanitized environment to all surfaces onboard a cruise shipencapsulated in a sustainable and long-term budget-cutting format that is also creating a safer environment for guest and crew onboard and shoreside.
+This combination of proven visions is just the start of a multitude of ideas that will bring a healthier and more sanitized environment to all surfaces onboard a cruise ship, encapsulated in a sustainable and long-term budget-cutting format that is also creating a safer environment for guest and crew onboard and shoreside.

 Some parts were not recorded properly due to a capacity problem from our webinar provider.
-Click here to view it.
+Click here https://youtu.be/ORE8hCP32cQ to view it.